TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 24/Proverbs 24.13.md

 ---

-My son, eat thou honey, for it is good; And the droppings of the honeycomb, which are sweet to thy taste:
+My son, eat honey, for it is good; the droppings of the honeycomb, which are sweet to your taste: